The MIR | Clarification of Terms

 Double Empathy Problem

 The double empathy problem described by Dr Daimian Milton in 2012, describes the mutual misunderstandings between people with different neurocognitive perspectives, especially autistic and non-autistic individuals.
-It emphasizes that communication difficulties are shared rather than one-sided, requiring awareness and effort from both parties.
+It emphasises that communication difficulties are shared rather than one-sided, requiring awareness and effort from both parties.

 Emotional Blindness